getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

 #### Configure Slack

 {% capture __alert_content -%}
-Sentry owner or manager permissions are required to install this integration.
+Sentry organization owner or manager permissions are required to install this integration.
 Slack defaults to let any workspace member authorize apps, but they may have to request access.
 See this [Slack help article](https://get.slack.help/hc/en-us/articles/202035138-Add-an-app-to-your-workspace) for more details.

 {%- endcapture -%}
 {%- include components/alert.html